Are you kitten me? Shelter cats' dating-style profiles go viral

 "All the cats are real and need a home," Wysaski said.
 "The likes listed on each poster are also real.
 I snooped through their online profiles to make sure I was accurate."

 The posters have since been removed from where Wysaski hung them on the shelter's door (without permission, as surprise is part of his shtick).
-A spokesperson for Sante d'Or says the effort was appreciated, but it didn't translate to adoptions -- though the posters have garnered more than 300,000 views online.
+Shelter Executive Director Christy Keefe says the effort was appreciated, but it didn't translate to adoptions -- though the posters have garnered more than 300,000 views online.

-"And we are still trying to track down the warlock who turned Delores into a cat," the shelter spokesperson said, referring to one of the most popular posters.
+"And we are still trying to track down the warlock who turned Delores into a cat," she said, referring to one of the most popular posters.
 "But until we find him, or find her a forever home as a cat, she is welcome to live with us."

 You can read about the actual cats at the Sante D'Or shelter page.
 And Wysaski says, "I'm on to a completely different project now, but helping dogs may be in the future."